-6.5 GATEWAYS
+6.8 GATEWAYS

 In key locations within the streetscape and public realm, highlight tree species will be used to create a visual accent.
 This can aid in creating distinctive spaces, and provide physical cues within a legible street network.
 These highlight species will be used to create gateways, focal points or to emphasise uses.
-The specific location for these gateways will be subject to more detailed investigation and planning at a later stage.
-Refer to section 10.4 for proposed tree species.
+Refer to section 10.6 for proposed tree species.

-Figure 10 - Central Streets (Plan Extract and Indicative Section)
+Figure 16 - Local Street (Plan Extract and Indicative Section)